-Got the passion for programming, but also want to work with hardware?
+Got a passion for programming, but also want to work with hardware?
 Worry not, because computer engineering is here to combine the fundamentals of computer science and electrical engineering into a whole new degree that is slowly gaining popularity across the globe.

 The telecommunications and automation industries are just some that heavily demand computer engineers annually.
 These and other related work sectors rely on the computer engineer’s capabilities to make multiple network systems work together seamlessly.